arun-k-shrestha/Education-Possible/README.md

 # Project: Education
-# The project will help students with learning disabalities learn maths and science
+# The project will help students with learning disabilities learn maths and science
+# The project is divided into five phases
 # This project is under construction